When you start using Datatrics, we feel it’s very important to be able to show you how well we are performing. For this reason we use an A/B Test.

 What does ignored mean and who is in it?

 As you can see we have profiles that are targeted by Datatrics and Ignored visitors.
 Our platform filters your visitors to make sure only the ones who have any chance of achieving a conversion will be used for your control and hide group.
-The ignored group generally consists of bots, spiders and people who leave the website within a couple of seconds of entering.
+The ignored group generally consists of bots, spiders, people who leave the website within a couple of seconds of entering and people that don't match the targeting of your journeys and campaigns.

 How does it measure performance?